 Jen Coken: 19:31

 Yeah, it's either in their relationship to authority.
-So someone you know, as a young kid, like everybody is a position of authority, you know, your teachers, your parents, etc. So it's something like my friend's aunt who said, Oh, honey, those will never fit you.
+So someone you know, as a young kid, like everybody is in a position of authority, you know, your teachers, your parents, etc. So it's something like my friend's aunt who said, Oh, honey, those will never fit you.
 Well, I'll show you.
-I'm gonna do everything I can to get into him and you know, so it's your your relationship to authority and how it agency and at the age of five, six and seven or eight or nine, whatever it is, you're everyone else was more thorough.
+I'm gonna do everything I can to get into him and you know, so it's your relationship to authority and how it agency and at the age of five, six and seven or eight or nine, whatever it is, you're everyone else was more thorough.
 At the New Deal, you're supposed to listen to them.
 So case in point, I had a client early on who brought a C home on a test.
 And her dad was kind of a gruff guy.
-And like what's up with the C and Dad, it's average, give me 1500 words on mediocre and bam, she was embarrassed.
+And like what's up with the C and Dad, it's average, give me 1500 words on mediocre, and bam, she was embarrassed.
 She felt like she had to please her dad.
 So she wrote the essay.
-But she had to get it right, because she never wanted to be embarrassed again, which propelled her to great heights.
-However, it shows up in her relationship to male authority figures, compared to another client who was in a class with in the fourth grade, and she was new to the school and everyone was picking a subject to speak about.
-And she was a little shy, so she hadn't raised her hand yet got toward the end, there was two words, she raises her hand and says, I'll take baths, and everyone in the class laughed, and some kids said, That's bass.
+But she had to get it right because she never wanted to be embarrassed again, which propelled her to great heights.
+However, it shows up in her relationship with male authority figures, compared to another client who was in a class with in the fourth grade, and she was new to the school and everyone was picking a subject to speak about.
+And she was a little shy, so she hadn't raised her hand yet got toward the end, there were two words, she raises her hand and says, I'll take baths, and everyone in the class laughed, and some kids said, That's bass.
 Now, I said to her, did you give the speech?
 Yeah, I got an A on it.
 Did you ask your teacher for help?
 Absolutely.
-So her trigger with impostor syndrome is not about her relationship to authority.
-It's her relationship to peers, and not fitting in and not belonging.
-So there's different and this is part of the work I do in the in the cohorts that I that I teach the three cohort, once we get to that nugget of gold, you know, the truth will set you free, but we'll make you mad.
-First, once we get to that nugget of gold, then you spend time noticing what the triggers are, what are the situations you are in that it comes up?
-So you can start to get good at catching it and being a witness to those thoughts and practice non reactivation being an impartial witness to those thoughts rather than being reactivated?
+So her trigger with impostor syndrome is not about her relationship with authority.
+It's her relationship with peers, not fitting in, and not belonging.
+So there's different and this is part of the work I do in the cohorts that I teach the three cohorts, once we get to that nugget of gold, you know, the truth will set you free, but we'll make you mad.
+First, once we get to that nugget of gold, then spend time noticing what the triggers are, what are the situations we are in that comes up?
+So you can start to get good at catching it and being a witness to those thoughts and practice nonreactivation being an impartial witness to those thoughts rather than being reactivated?
 Which you're not even being reactivated?